Resin: Petroleum- and insect-derived resins

 Shellac is an example of an insect-derived resin.

 Asphaltite and Utah resin are petroleum bitumens.

 History and etymology

-Human use of plant resins has a very long history that was documented in ancient Greece by Theophrastus, in ancient Rome by Pliny the Elder, and especially in the resins known as frankincense and myrrh, prized in ancient Egypt.
+Human use of plant resins has a long history that was documented in ancient Greece by Theophrastus, in ancient Rome by Pliny the Elder, and especially in the resins known as frankincense and myrrh, prized in ancient Egypt.
 These were highly prized substances, and required as incense in some religious rites.